Mountain (band): 1969–1972

 Soon after Woodstock, Smart was replaced by Canadian Laurence "Corky" Laing, who was the drummer on Climbing!, which was released in March 1970.
 It led off with what became the band's signature song, "Mississippi Queen", which reached No. 21 in the Billboard Hot 100, and was featured in the 1971 cult film Vanishing Point, while the album reached No. 17.
+Laing wrote most of the song spontaneously when his previous band, Energy, was playing a show and the power went out.
+Because his drums were acoustic Laing continued to play for over an hour to keep the audience dancing, namely an attractive Southern woman who was dancing in the emergency lights.
+He shouted out some of the lyrics, "Mississippi Queen, do you know what I mean?", accompanied with his signature cowbell the iconic track would later be known for.

 Mountain began a hectic touring schedule in the middle of which they recorded a follow-up album, Nantucket Sleighride, released in January 1971.
 This album reached No. 16 but failed to yield a hit single.
 The title track was used in the UK as the theme to ITV's Sunday political program Weekend World.
 After these early releases the band continued to receive a certain measure of critical acclaim but never again achieved great commercial success.

 After Nantucket Sleighride, the band produced Flowers of Evil (November 1971) consisting of one side of studio material and one live side, culled from a concert at New York's Fillmore East.

 Mountain disbanded in February 1972 after a tour of the UK.
 West has since cited a combination of drug abuse within the band and Pappalardi's road weariness and burgeoning hearing impairment as primary factors.
 A live album, Mountain Live: The Road Goes Ever On, was issued in April 1972.

 Pappalardi returned to studio work, while West and Laing formed West, Bruce and Laing with former Cream bassist Jack Bruce.
 Their first American performance was a Carnegie Hall concert, prompting a bidding war that Columbia Records won, and the new trio cut two studio albums and a live release over the next two years.
 After Bruce suddenly pulled out of the trio in 1973, West and Laing continued on briefly as Leslie West's Wild West Show, which also featured special guest Mitch Ryder plus NYC guitarist Peter Baron and bassist Tom Robb (formerly with Mylon LeFevre's band and later with the Marshall Tucker Band).